Mootook/independent-studies/README.md

 The courses themselves are among the very best in the world, often coming from Harvard, Princeton, MIT, etc., but specifically chosen to meet the following criteria.

+Note, the course curriculum and plan has been modified based on feedback from IGDA members.
+The following have been identified as the most important concepts to grasp:
+- Data structures (Stacks, Queues, Heaps, Binary trees, etc.)
+- Basic algorithms (FIFO, LIFO, Sorting algorithms, Bubble sort, binary search, why some are faster than others, etc.)
+- Complexity (Maybe this isn't the right term but you should know what Big O notation is (ie, O(n), O(n log n), etc.) and how to determine it for an algorithm
+- You can program a little but (you can write a recursive function that prints a string or something)
+- You know how an operating systems works (Processes, paging, deadlocks, etc)
+- *Networking (how computers talk to each other)

 **Courses must**:
 - Be open for enrollment
 - Run regularly (ideally in self-paced format, otherwise running multiple times per year)